oneeve8/kobble-data/content/videonarrativehowto.md

 You will also learn how to:

 Cut, copy, move and delete Items
+And how to retrieve a lost item from your GitHub Repo

 Use productivity features on the iPad as they relate to using Kobble,